matijasch03/Sudoku/README.md

 ## 📄 Report

-The project report (`Izvestaj.pdf`) includes a detailed description of the whole project.
+The project report (`Report.doc`) includes a detailed description of the whole project.